EmmanuelPintelas/TextNeX/README.md

 What it does:

 - Loads all models from `Storage/HeX/`
-- Extracts logits on the validation set (only once)
+- Extracts logits on the validation set
 - Learns optimal weights to maximize Geometric Mean (GM) across validation predictions
 - Applies the weighted ensemble on the test set for final evaluation